tetra3dprint/HemeraOdyssey/Build_Guide/09_Printer_Assembly.md

 * If the belt sits high, then losen the screw
 * It is normal for the belt to travel slightly up and dow, especially on the stock Prusa idelr
 * This may require adjusting the motor drive gear up or down to get perfect
-* I would recommend using a Gates idler due to the dual bearing making it easier to align<br>
+* I recommend getting a Gates idler due to the dual bearing making it easier to align<br>
 ![13](../img/Printer_Assembly/13.jpg)
 ---
 ### 13